 Whether you’re online or in-store, let people know that they can get great deals by joining your loyalty program.
 This can come from in-store countertop display, as well as UI on your website including banners, pop-ups, and opt-ins.

 Virtually anyone can become an ambassador for your loyalty program through email, social media, or text.
 This can become a particularly effective strategy during the holiday season as it provides a quick and easy way for you to get the word out about your holiday promotions and for shoppers to earn steep discounts.

-Strategically speaking, there are a number of great reason to invest in long term affiliate programs:
+Strategically speaking, there are a number of a great reason to invest in long-term affiliate programs:

 - Whatever you give away in discounts, will be offset by free word-of-mouth marketing you’ll receive.

-- Brand ambassadors who share your program in this way tend to be social influencers, meaning that the opinion they maintain about products and services, holds more weight that your average customer.
+- Brand ambassadors who share your program in this way tend to be social influencers, meaning that the opinion they maintain about products and services, holds more weight than your average customer.

 Holiday Landing Page

 Use limited-time holiday-themed landing pages to build loyalty program membership during this period.
 The page itself may differ from your normal landing pages in that it features a festive design.
 However, it should also contain exclusive holiday-based rewards for new members who sign up during this time of year.
 This may include special discounts or incentives like “free holiday shipping” on orders that meet a certain threshold.